tidev/titanium-docs/docs/api/titanium/network/bonjourbrowser.md

 ## Overview

-Use the [createBonjourBrowser](Titanium.Network.createBonjourBrowser) method to create a `BonjourBrowser` instance.
+Use the <Titanium.Network.createBonjourBrowser> method to create a `BonjourBrowser` instance.

 If your application publishes Bonjour services itself, that service will be discovered by the browser if necessary; be prepared to perform a check if you do not want to list